 The thoughtbot team pair-programmed with PCT’s developers to ensure that the legacy code would be cleaned up, organized, and new code would be built with appropriate tests.
 Design and development work were carried out to build a seamless, intuitive flow to booking tickets.

 As the new web app was developed, thoughtbot and the PCT team conducted usability testing with someone with visual impairment who was using a screen reader in order to increase learnings.
 Through this testing, the team was able to identify and begin to resolve issues for people using screen readers.

-The project between PCT and thoughtbot met the project goals and provided enormous benefits for the PCT team going forward.
 Using testing tools, doing automated testing, and using browser-based tools, the PCT team became more aware of the variety of resources available to support and plan for building accessible technology, and used the fresh perspective from the thoughtbot team to work faster with their legacy codebase.
 The results of testing with a vision-impaired user provided value in the new design.

 At the end of thoughtbot’s engagement, they worked with PCT on a phased rollout for the new build.
 In future iterations of the app, not only will the mobile experience for users will be improved, but tickets sold by PCT will be able to be browsed by people using assistive technologies in order to better accommodate visually impaired theatergoers.